noufbmdev/Godot-Systems/Dialog_System/README.md

 	- Automatically go to the next piece of dialog.

 ## Setup
-1. Add the system to your project.
-<br/>You have 3 ways to do this, choose the one that fits your project:
+1. Add it to your project, you have 3 ways to do this.
-	1. Autoload the DialogManager scene and call fucntions on it from any script.
-(Singleton Method)
+	1. Autoload the DialogManager scene and call fucntions on it from any script. **(Singleton Method)**
-	2. Add it as a node inside a scene and call functions on it from the scene's script.
-(Limited)
+	2. Add it as a node inside a scene and call functions on it from the scene's script. **(Limited)**
-	3. Create an instance of it from a script and add it to the current scene then call functions on it.
-(Limited)
+	3. Create an instance of it from a script and add it to the current scene then call functions on it. **(Limited)**
 2. Configure the system's behavior.
 	- Inside DialogManager.gd, enable or disable things like skipping dialog, automatically going to the next dialog text.
 	- If you want to allow the player to change certain system behavior then you can use the functions defined below by connecting them to your settings page but this will only work using the Singleton method.
-	Otherwise, you will have to save the player's settings and pass them to the DialogManager instance or node through a script.
+	Otherwise, you will have to save the player's settings and pass them to the DialogManager instance or node through a script which is not currently supported.
 3. Set the default theme.
 <br/>You can do that in the DefaultDialog.tscn, both in Godot engine editor and inside the script
 attached to the scene.